escobard/share/README.md

 ### Blockchain

-The main criteria of the Blockchain layer is to store encrypted, non-critical transaction data in a centralized location.
+The main criteria of the Blockchain layer is to store encrypted, non-personal transaction data in a centralized location.

+Non-personal is loosely defined by:
+   - No personal data for either the owner or the charity, the only information allowed about the involved parties is the `transaction hash`.
+   - Application and or user critical `state data` such as `charityReceived` for when a charity has received the transaction's funds, or `isFeatured` for feed displays on the UI layer.

 Here is the main data structure of the blockchain: